jamen/neta/README.md

 # Vint
-A terminal-based chatting client made in CoffeeScript and Electron.
+A chatting client made in CoffeeScript and Electron.